devrxify/devrxify/README.md

 ### 💬 Ask Me About
 - My journey as a BSIT student balancing academics with hands-on tech projects.
 - Basics of cloud computing—I’m just starting, but I’d love to share what I’ve learned!
-- Data structures and algorithms, like my recent work on priority queues and DFAs.

 ### 📫 How to Reach Me
 - 📧 Email: thedevaspect@gmail.com